 External reset pin.
 Active low with internal pull-up.
-In 48-pin SSOP parts and 48-pin QFN parts, P1[2] may be configured as XRES.
-In all other parts the pin is configured as a GPIO.
+Pin P1[2] may be configured to be a XRES pin; see "Nonvolatile Latches (NVLs)" on page 22.

 4. CPU

 4.1 8051 CPU

 The CY8C38 devices use a single cycle 8051 CPU, which is fully compatible with the original MCS-51 instruction set.
 The CY8C38 family uses a pipelined RISC architecture, which executes most instructions in 1 to 2 cycles to provide peak performance of up to 33 MIPS with an average of 2 cycles per instruction.
 The single cycle 8051 CPU runs ten times faster than a standard 8051 processor.